Loni, Ghaziabad

-Loni is a city, near Ghaziabad city in Ghaziabad district in the state of Uttar Pradesh, India and Loni city is governed by Loni Municipal Council which comes under Ghaziabad Metropolitan Region.
+Loni is a city near Ghaziabad in Ghaziabad district in the state of Uttar Pradesh, India.
+Loni is governed by Loni Municipal Council which reports to the Ghaziabad Metropolitan Region.

 Name

 The name Lonī is from the Hindi word lon, meaning "salt", which ultimately comes from Sanskrit lavaṇa.
 The name probably refers to the town's location in the middle of an area with abundant salt.

 History

 Loni is listed in the Ain-i-Akbari, a Mughal period document, as a pargana under the Delhi sarkar subdivision, producing a revenue of 3,278,878 dams for the imperial treasury and supplying a force of 200 infantry and 20 cavalry.
 It had a brick fort at the time.

 In the 14th century, an invasion by Timur took place in the town and fort of Loni a few days before the battle against Delhi's Tughlaq Sultan Mahmud Shah.
 One of Timur's emirs expressed the fear that the men, women and children they were dragging with them would break free and attack from the rear while the army was occupied in battle.
 Timur's solution was to have a hundred thousand adult Hindu males slaughtered before the battle.
 He insisted that individual owners would put their own slaves to death rather than outsource the task.
 Anybody failing to kill would be killed himself.